writings on math, logic, philosophy and art

 Inherence Causality Community

-We are continuing with reviewing the so called dynamic categories which, unlike quantity and quantity, don’t concern the phenomena themselves, but the way the phenomena are perceived.
-In these triads, the relations between the third categories and the rest is a bit different from the first two, but it still elucidates the idea of the universe.
+We now turn to the dynamic categories, which (unlike quantity and quantity) concern not the phenomena themselves but the ways phenomena are perceived.
+In these triads, the relationship between the third categories and the rest differs slightly but still clarifies the idea of the universe.

-The first such triad is the triad of the categories of relation, whose schema are the relationships between different events in time.
+The first triad is the category of relation, whose schema are the relationships between events in time.

 The first category which (as all other first categories) is something like the base of the triad, is the category of inherence which determines the relations of appearances to time itself.
 The second category, the most famous one, is the relation of events based on cause and effect.
 And the third one concerns another relation - that of community or of interaction as Kant also calls it.